Family-Office-Company/whitepaper-template/README.md

 ## License

-This project is licensed under the [CC0 1.0 Universal](LICENSE) license.
+This project and its contents are licensed under the [CC0 1.0 Universal](LICENSE) license.